AyushJain001/Dog-Cat-Recognition/README.md

 The role of the ConvNet is to reduce the images into a form which is easier to process, without losing features which are critical for getting a good prediction.
 This is important when we are to design an architecture which is not only good at learning features but also is scalable to massive datasets.

+## 🧮 Workflow
+- Fork the repository
+- Clone your forked repository using terminal or gitbash.
+- Make changes to the cloned repository
+- Add, Commit and Push
+- Then in Github, in your cloned repository find the option to make a pull request